Collision Insurance Explained: What It Covers, Costs & When You Need It

 How much does collision insurance typically cost per month?

-Collision insurance alone typically costs between $60–$100 per month, though exact pricing varies based on your vehicle value, driving record, location, and chosen deductible.
-Full coverage car insurance — which includes collision, comprehensive, and liability — averaged $191–$208 per month nationally in early 2026.
-Increasing your deductible from $500 to $1,000 can save approximately $15–$35 monthly, making higher deductibles an effective way to reduce costs for drivers with solid emergency savings.
+Full coverage car insurance — which includes collision, comprehensive, and liability — averages approximately $177–$208 per month nationally in 2026.
+Collision alone typically accounts for 30–40% of that full-coverage premium.
+Increasing your deductible from $500 to $1,000 can save approximately $15–$35 monthly, making higher deductibles an effective cost-reduction strategy for drivers with solid emergency savings.
+Tariffs on imported auto parts are adding additional upward pressure on premiums through 2026, so comparing quotes annually is more important than ever.

 Will collision insurance cover hit-and-run accidents?